phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

     ret
 ```
 We just set the present and writable bits (`0b11` is a binary number) in the aligned P3 table address and move it to the first 4 bytes of the P4 table.
-To complete the identity mapping, we then map the first P3 entry to a huge 1GiB page that starts at address 0.
+Then we map the first P3 entry to a huge 1GiB page that starts at address 0.
 Now the first gigabyte of our kernel is accessible through the same physical and virtual addresses.

 [^page_table_alignment]: Page tables need to be page-aligned as the bits 0-11 are used for flags.
 By putting these tables at the beginning of `.bss`, the linker can just page align the whole section and we don't have unused padding bytes in between.